edna-harriet/cryptography/README.md

 In the second function(encrypt text),we will assign variable X, the ordered string and ordered key iterations which go through 26 rows of alphabet A to z.
 The variable X will keep incrementing by 1,if say order starts from A.The value is then allocated to encrypted text.

-In the third function(decrypt text), what had been encrypted, will go through the reverse process of encryption so as to return to the source or original text.
+In the third function(decrypt text),what had been encrypted, will go through the reverse process of encryption so as to return to the source or original text.

 **GETTING STARTED: